cindyorangis/webDevelopmentBootcamp/README.md

 - 181: Adding Animation to Websites

 ## Section 15: Boss Level Challenge 2 - The Simon Game

+- Add JS and jQuery
+- Create a New Pattern
+- Show the Sequence to the User with Animations and Sounds
+- Check Which Button is Pressed
+- Add Sounds to Button Clicks
+- Add Animations to User Clicks
+- Start the Game
+- Check the User's Answer Against the Game Sequence
+- Game Over
+- Restart the Game

 ## Section 19: Express.js with Node.js